google/santa/docs/concepts/rules.md

 in.
 This means that it is possible for a file hash to change, but a binary could still execute as long as modified pages are not mapped in.
-Santa only considers CDHash rules for processes that have `CS_KILL` or `CS_HARD` codesigning flags set to ensure that a process will be killed if the CDHash was tampered with.
+Santa only considers CDHash rules for processes that have `CS_KILL` or `CS_HARD` codesigning flags set to ensure that a process will be killed if the CDHash was tampered with (assuming the system has SIP enabled).

 ### Binary Rules